htutwaiphyoe/mastering-accessibility/web-accessibility-v3/README.md

 ## Disability Statistics (WHO)

 - An estimated 1.3 billion people experience significant disability.
 This represents 16% of the world’s population, or 1 in 6 of us.

+## Types of Disabilities

+- Mobility and Physical
+- Cognitive and neurological
+- Visual
+- Hearing